 As their responsibilities grew within the County, so did the need to understand responsibilities and foster collaborations, which inspired a countywide Community Network.
 With San Juan FRC director Joyce Sobel at the helm, the Network met quarterly, and all safety net programs were invited to participate (Readiness to Learn, Early Childhood Education and Assistance Program (ECEAP), Primary Intervention Program (PIP), County Health, as well as the Family Resource Centers).
 The coalition was able to gather data from across the county on specific community health indicators.
 One alarming finding was that after the Orcas Family Resource Center disbanded, there was a noticeable rise in Child Protective Services calls for neglect and abuse involving Orcas families, while the incident rate was decreasing on the other islands in the County.
 The Network agreed to prioritize support for the Orcas community to address this issue.

 In 2006, the preschools on Orcas once again took an advocacy stance for families in need and formed the Orcas Early Child Consortium.
 They hired a temporary person who stayed one year and when the position reopened, Erin O’Dell was hired on a very part-time basis to act as a safety net navigator for families served by all four local preschools.
 If a family was falling through the cracks, they could reach out to Erin for assistance.
-Erin’s command of the Spanish language helped connect many of the Latino population to the preschools and other supports as well, and a bridge that had been sorely needed was built.
+Erin’s command of the Spanish language helped connect many of the Latinx population to the preschools and other supports as well, and a bridge that had been sorely needed was built.

-In 2010, the program gained its own 501(c)(3) status, developed an expanded mission statement and began providing direct services in addition to resource referral.
+In 2010, the program gained its own 501(c)(3) status, developed an expanded mission statement and began providing direct services in addition to resource referrals.
 They also changed the name to Orcas Family Connections (OFC).
 With this change, they expanded their scope of services beyond the birth to five families and began serving the entire community.

 In 2012, Kaleidoscope added a room to its facility to house OFC free of rent and utilities.
 By then, Erin was working 20 hours per week and OFC was administering programs for the State, County, and Opportunity Council, including Weatherization, Medicaid Transportation, County Transportation, Food Stamps, Energy Assistance and a Mental Health voucher program.
 At this time, rental and energy assistance was transferred back from OPAL and when the Affordable Care Act came about, OFC was the primary contact for applicants as well.
 Eventually, OFC cobbled together enough administrative fees from the programs to sustain 1 FTE staff.
 Erin remained part-time and a part-time Office Manager was added.

 Consequently, OFC's 2015 grant request to OICF included a Board development component along with requesting $25,000 to fund their staff time for 2015–16.
 Diane Berreth and Helen Bee offered board development services pro bono.
-The goal was to populate the board with community members who could provide expertise on nonprofit organizational issues and fundraising as well as social services and advocacy.
+The goal was to populate the board with community members who could provide expertise on nonprofit organizational issues and fundraising, as well as social services and advocacy.

 In summer 2015, OFC appointed a new nine-member board and embarked on a strategic planning process.
 Support for this endeavor was also provided by OICF.
 The new Board was tasked with developing a clear vision and strategic plan for OFC to build a sustainable model to carry it forward.
 Board members fanned out to interview over 60 individuals and organizations to determine what was already being provided and how unmet needs could be addressed.
 The result was a new name — Orcas Community Resource Center (OCRC) — with the mission to become a leading social service agency through modest growth and greater coordination with other organizations providing social services.
-This change also included in a move to new quarters on Prune Alley near its junction with Rose Street.
+This change also included a move to new quarters on Prune Alley near its junction with Rose Street.
 The Board also accepted responsibility for OICF’s Ask Orcas project, to move it under the OCRC umbrella, giving the Resource Center a team of well-trained volunteers.

 Today in 2017, OCRC is having a positive impact in the Orcas Island community and has a dedicated team with a solid long-term future.
 To better serve our clients, we expanded our office space by moving to 374-A North Beach Road, across from the hardware store.